ropensci/ohun/README.md

    - The use of signal detection theory diagnostic parameters to evaluate detection performance
    - The batch processing of sound files for improve computational performance

- The package offers functions to:
+ The package offers functions for:
    - Energy-based detection
    - Template-based detection
    - Diagnose detection precision